clvLabs/grblCommander/README.md

 ### Settings
 grblcommander comes with some default settings that might not suit your needs.

-* Serial port configuration, machine configuration and some other general settings are stored in a configuration file.
+* Serial port/machine/joystick configuration and some other general settings are stored in a configuration file.
 * Some configurable features are stored as macros:
     * **Startup sequence** : GCode commands to execute at grblCommander startup
         * If you work in inches or in relative mode, make sure you check this out!